cascremers/cascremers.github.io/open-positions.md

 ## Candidates

 We are looking for excellent students and PhDs.
 We are particularly interested in attracting a broad range of candidates, and are committed to diversity and inclusion.
-We also enjoy our work, and feel that the working place should be enjoyable for everyone, and allow for flexible working hours — ask our alumni and current students for references.
+We also enjoy our work, and feel that the working place should be enjoyable for everyone, and allow for flexible working hours - ask our alumni and current students for references.

-The research group will be situated in Saarbruecken, Germany within the [CISPA-Helmholtz center](https://cispa.saarland/).
+The research group will be situated in Saarbrücken, Germany within the [CISPA-Helmholtz center](https://cispa.saarland/).
 Positions are paid according to the relevant German pay scales.

 ## Requirements